ternaustralia/aekos-api/aekos-api-serverless/README.md

     # TODO add step about creating AWS RDS instance
     ./dev-deploy.sh # deploy the code to AWS
     # look at the ../aekos-api-swagger-site/ project for how to deploy the doco site

+# 200 Resource limit on CloudFormation
+As serverless uses CloudFormation internally, we're subject to the CF limits.
+One limit is that you cannot have more than 200 resources in a single template.
+We're pretty close to this already (actually we've gone over but had to do some tricky stuff to bring it back down).
+See [https://github.com/serverless/serverless/issues/3411]() for a discussion on possible fixes.